 The frequent upgrades released by ERP vendors can leave users playing catch-up.
 Any upgrades should be considered both from a value and execution perspective.
 An upgrade analysis is crucial to determining the need for upgrading.
 The motivation for upgrading varies from company to company.
 For the most part, upgrading enables companies to enjoy new functionalities and features in the ERP.

-For example, companies that use Microsoft Dynamics AX 2012 may be looking to transition to Microsoft Dynamics AX 2012 R2 or the latest Service Pack.
-However, any upgrades should be guided by the value that the ERP will bring to the company on implementation.
+For example, companies that use Microsoft Dynamics AX 2012 may be looking to transition to Microsoft Dynamics AX 2012 R2, or the latest Service Pack.
+However, any upgrades should be guided by the value that the ERP will bring to the company upon implementation.
 While ERP vendors provide guidelines on upgrading, your reseller will be in a better position to advise you on how best you can take advantage of the new functionality in an upgraded ERP version.

 2. Roll-out Plan